 The school bus fleet is made up of more than 200 buses that make almost 600 regular runs.
 In addition, 26 buses serve the special needs program and each of those buses is staffed with a special needs monitor.
 There are also 47 preschool runs and 21 miscellaneous runs each school day.
 The fleet travels in excess of 16,000 miles daily.

 Along with regular runs, the transportation department makes 2786 extracurricular trips as well as trips for athletic events, which are driven by regular drivers or coaches.

 Every bus in the fleet is serviced each month with a full safety inspection by a state-certified safety inspector.
-The district maintains a full service repair shop with highly trained ASE certified service technicians.
+The district maintains a full-service repair shop with highly trained ASE-certified service technicians.
 Drivers are also trained to check their vehicles daily and to report anything that may be a safety concern.
-A safety coordinator investigates all accidents and, together with the Safe Driving Award Board, concentrate on the prevention of accidents.
+A safety coordinator investigates all accidents and, together with the Safe Driving Award Board, concentrates on the prevention of accidents.
 In the interest of safety, a video camera program is in place to assist drivers in the area of student management.

 Hardin County has long been recognized as having an outstanding transportation system with an excellent safety record.
 Each student attending pre-school through fifth grade receives a bus safety class from the transportation staff.

 Rules and Regulations for Students Riding School Buses